Alphish/ston/README.md

 It does not mean that simplicity has been sacrificed entirely - in fact, some structures may be represented more concisely in STON with right conventions.
 However, building STON documents requires more advanced parsers and additional processing (mostly validation).

 Also, STON can be seen as language-independent to an extent, as it should be possible to easily represent a STON document in terms of most commonly used languages.
-At the same time, specific STON features might be reflected in some languages much more easily than in the others, and it is up to the developer to find out which features can be effortlessly handled by the application, and which would require costly workarounds.
+At the same time, specific STON concepts might be reflected in some languages much more easily than in the others, and it is up to the developer to find out which concepts can be effortlessly handled by the application, and which would require costly workarounds.

 Examples
 ========